Akashr-18/Automatic_num_plate_recognition-/README.md

 # Project Description

 A web app has been developed for this project which takes a image as an input and returns the predictions as a result.
 The object detection model trained for the project is YOLOv5.For the OCR (Optical Character Recognition) part of the project, PaddleOCR is used.
 The input image is first encoded to base64 format after which is it send to the backend where the image is decoded and then sent to Yolov5 for license plate detection.
-Then the image of the detected license plate is sent to Paddle OCR for character Recognition...
+Then the image of the detected license plate is sent to Paddle OCR for character Recognition..

 # Dataset Used